the-spyke/undercut/CONTRIBUTING.md

 The project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-Commit types:
+Commit types are similar to [the Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) with slight modifications:

+- `chore` type is used for most maintenance changes.
+- `build` and `ci` types are moved to scopes.
+- `style` type is renamed to `polish`.

+Types:

-- `chore` -- build scripts, infrastructure, configuration, dependencies, and maintenance tasks.
+- `chore` -- build scripts, infrastructure, configuration, dependencies, and maintenance tasks (example scopes: build, ci, deps, release).
-- `docs` -- documentation related changes.
+- `docs` -- documentation only changes.
-- `feature` -- a new feature.
+- `feat` -- a new feature.
 - `fix` -- a bug fix.
-- `perf` -- performance related changes (hopefully, an improvement).
+- `perf` -- code performance related changes (hopefully, an improvement).
-- `polish` -- code style, typos, and other small changes not affecting functionality.
+- `polish` -- changes that do not affect the meaning of the code code (typos, white-space, formatting, missing semi-colons, etc).
 - `refactor` -- code refactoring: big/structural changes without adding new features or fixing bugs.
-- `release` -- release related changes and version bumps.
-- `tests` -- changes in tests.
+- `test` -- adding missing tests or correcting existing tests.

-Common scopes:
+Additional scopes:

 - Package related: `cli`, `pull`, `push`, `utils`.
-- `deps` -- changes in dependencies and updates.
 - `website` -- changes related to the website.
-- any other that makes sence.
+- any other that makes sense.

 ## Linting